 Sam: First, most people don’t want to track everything forever, it’s work.
 Tracking needs to be connected to patient care in a very obvious way, like weight loss.
 They need feedback loops and accountability partners to support tracking.
 Is there someone, a coach maybe, helping them gain insights from it?
 Is it a seamless day-to-day experience of interacting with that person?
 I think virtual care is great for that.
 I don’t think primary care clinics have the GI specialization to do this.
 Having a dietician is not the same as having a dietician who specializes in GI conditions.
 I don’t think generalist dieticians or psychologists are going to solve GI problems.
 That’s why we want to build, train and become the employer of choice for dieticians and psychologists who want to focus on GI and digital health.

-Digital helps build speed and efficiency, coaching and specialized understanding helps produce insights.
+Digital help build speed and efficiency, coaching and specialized understanding helps produce insights.
 The long game is that we will automate that more over time using machine learning, AI, analytics.
 That will make more insights available to patients for self-management through the data that we collect.
-But for now it’s a human-to-human interaction enabled by technology.
+But for now, it’s a human-to-human interaction enabled by technology.

 Coordinating with adjacent non-GI specialists